 Allan owned his own practice in Howick for 18 years and has been working in Otara as a part-time GP for more than 10 years.
 He is a vocationally registered GP and ex-clinical teacher and was awarded a distinguished service medal from the RNZCGP for his work with part examinations and membership of the Auckland Faculty Board.
 He has worked on and chaired a range of committees and working groups in the health care industry including at ministerial level.

 Allan is a member of the NZ Institute of Directors.
 He currently chairs the Metro Auckland Clinical Governance Forum across all the PHOs and DHBs in Auckland.

-Paul Roseman is a registered pharmacist and the Senior Manager Strategic Development.
-Paul has more than 15 years' experience working in IPAs and Primary Health Organisations.
-Paul has designed and implemented a wide variety of primary care clinical programmes including chronic disease management, hospital avoidance, electronic clinical decision support, referred services demand management and performance indicator programmes.
+Paul Roseman is a registered pharmacist and the General Manager Strategic Development.
+Paul has more than 20 years' experience working in IPAs and Primary Health Organisations.
+Paul has designed and implemented a wide variety of primary care clinical programmes including; the newly designed patient pathway for high tech imaging in general practice, chronic disease management, hospital avoidance, electronic clinical decision support, referred services demand management and performance indicator programmes.

 Kylie Ormrod, General Manager, Practice Services